Omniston Guide

 function App() {

-// ... keep other state and hooks ...
+// ... existing state variables ...

 const [outgoingTxHash, setOutgoingTxHash] = useState("");

-const [tradedQuote, setTradedQuote] = useState(null);
+const [tradedQuote, setTradedQuote] = useState<QuoteResponseEvent_QuoteUpdated | null>(null);

 // Reset outgoingTxHash and tradedQuote when inputs change